LLM-based Zero-shot Triple Extraction for Automated Ontology Generation from Software Engineering Standards: Conclusion / Future Work

 \section{Conclusion / Future Work}

-This work initiates LLM-assisted ontology generation for software engineering standards, proposes a fully automated workflow, constructs three gold-standard reference sets for the short version, and evaluates with threshold-sweep metrics at node and triple levels.
-Preliminary results show that a 7B open-source LLM is competitive with a Stanford OpenIE baseline (often higher precision, comparable recall on stricter gold sets).
+This work initiates LLM-assisted ontology generation for software engineering standards, proposes a fully automated workflow, constructs three expert-annotated reference sets (single annotator in this priliminary study) for the short version, and evaluates with threshold-sweep metrics at node and triple levels.
+Preliminary results show that a 7B open-source LLM is competitive with a Stanford OpenIE baseline (often higher precision, comparable recall on stricter reference sets).

 Next, we will work on the improvement of the results, extend from the short to the full (long) version and to additional SES documents; improve recall via cross-sentence (coreference) handling, and small-scope fine-tuning; and perform the later ontology-transformation phases to produce and release a formal OWL~2 ontology and public benchmarks.